ankushagarwal/jsonnet-fmt/README.md

 ## Use Formatter

-Open a jsonnet / libsonnet file
+Open a jsonnet / libsonnet file.
+There are two ways to format the file:

 1. Keyboard shortcut: `ctrl+alt+0` (For OSX and Linux)